joshuahuie/PR-Manager/README.txt

-Simple process and resource manager simulator.
+Simple process and resource simulator.